RichShillingtonMSFT/azurestack-admin-tools/Virtual Machine Migration/Migrate-HyperVVirtualMachinesToAzureStackHub/README.md

 - This process will shutdown the Source Virtual Machine during migration
 - You must have enough free space on the source Hyper-V server to accommodate thick provisioned disk as well as backup copies for repaired VMs
 - You must have an account in a Azure Stack Hub Subscription
+- Virtual Machines MUST be Gen 1 NOT Gen 2.
+(I am working on this, but it will take some time.)

 ***